mattermost/mmctl/docs/mmctl_user_deleteall.rst

 ::

-      --confirm   Confirm you really want to delete the user and a DB backup has been performed.
-  -h, --help      help for deleteall
+      --confirm   Confirm you really want to delete the user and a DB backup has been performed -h, --help      help for deleteall

 Options inherited from parent commands